 There is a legal requirement to disclose, by name, any employee whose salary is greater than £150,000.
-There is no employee at North Dorset District Council who receives a salary at this level.

-North Dorset District Council is a member of the Dorset Council's Partnership which also includes West Dorset District Council and Weymouth and Portland Borough Council.
+North Dorset District Council was a member of the Dorset Council's Partnership which also includes West Dorset District Council and Weymouth and Portland Borough Council.
+Weymouth and Portland Borough Council was the employing council for the partnership with costs being split on a proportionate basis between the three Councils.